kennovation1/pypkgskeleton/README.md

 fairly divergent.
 One resource that I found to be particuilarly useful in developing this project was: https://changhsinlee.com/python-package/

-# TODO
-## NOT QUITE DONE!
-This worked when installing and pointing to a local directory, tarball, or wheel file.
-However, when I try to pip install from git, the __init__.py does not work.

 # Setup
 You should do all of the following in a Python virtual environment.
 Describing virtual environments is beyond the scope of this project.